timre13/Chip-8_emulator/README.md

 ### The title
 In the title bar you can see the text CHIP-8 Emulator and some useful informations.
 If the program is currently running, you can see the program counter, index register, the stack pointer, the delay timer, sount timer and the currently executed opcode.

-If the program waits for input, it is indicated as *waiting for keypress*
+If the program is waiting for input, it is indicated as *waiting for keypress*

 If the user paused the program, there is *[PAUSED]* at the end of the title.